-Spa gift certificates are a great, easy gift, especially for the last-minute shopper.
-They work for birthdays, Valentine's Day, anniversaries, Mother's Day, graduations, even baby showers and as a show of appreciation for people you work with.
-They're good for people who love spas, and people who haven't ever tried one.
+Spa gift certificates are an appreciated and easy gift, especially for the last-minute shopper.
+They work for birthdays, Valentine's Day, anniversaries, Mother's Day, graduations, baby showers, and as a show of appreciation for people you work with.
+They're good for people who love spas and people who haven't ever tried one.
 And as more men get into spas, they work for guys, too.

-Do you know exactly which spa you want to buy a card from?
+If you know which spa you want your gift card from, you most likely will be able to get one easily.
 Most spas have their own spa gift card programs, and all you have to do is call to put it into motion.
-If you want to make the gift a little more personal, you can pick out a wonderful spa product (or two) like a body oil, a robe or a candle, and put it into a gift bag.
-Or if it's to a spa where you enjoy going, write down the name of your favorite massage therapist or esthetician on the spa's business card.
+If you want to make the gift a little more personal, you can pick out a wonderful spa product (or two) like a body oil, a robe, or a candle and put it into a gift bag.
+Or if it's to a spa where you enjoy going, write down the name of your favorite massage therapist or esthetician on the spa's business card for your recipient.

 The minimum is as low as $25 on SpaFinder Gift Cards, but that won't get you very far.
-Most people give $100-$150 to make sure the recipient gets at least one substantial spa treatment like a massage or facial.
-Larger amounts like $300-$500 will let the person get multiple services.
+Most people give $100 to $150 to make sure the recipient gets at least one substantial spa treatment like a massage or facial.
+Larger amounts like $300 to $500 will let the recipient get multiple services.
 But SpaFinder cards can only be used once, so whatever goes unused has to be issued as a credit from the spa.
-In that case, get the spa gift cards in smaller denominations -- three to five $100 cards so the person has the maximum flexibility about when and where to use them.
+In that case, get the spa gift cards in smaller denominations, like three to five $100 cards, so the recipient has the maximum flexibility about when and where to use them.

 Prices on spa treatments vary depending on the spa and where you live, but this is typical of day spas:

-Resort and wellness spas will be more expensive, and luxury urban hotel spas much more expensive.
+Resort and wellness spas are more expensive, and luxury urban hotel spas are much more expensive.

 - Ask about expiration dates.
 SpaFinder gift cards don't expire, but some individual spas have a one-year expiration date.

-- It's more fun if you go with them!
+- It's more fun if you go along on the spa day.